Kansas Mesothelioma Lawyer

 • Texavo Oil

 Asbestos was commonly used in power plants for its insulating properties against extreme heat and electricity.
-Power plant workers were often exposed while maintaining or repairing equipment at facilities such as the following:
+Kansas power plant workers were often exposed while maintaining or repairing equipment at facilities such as the following:

 • Wolf Creek Nuclear Generating Station